-These excursions are paid for in Africa with the exception of the gorilla permit and the Zanzibar Island stay, which are booked and paid for in advance in London if you wish to do these options.
+These excursions are paid for in Africa with the exception of the gorilla permit and the Zanzibar Island stay, which is booked and paid for in advance in London if you wish to do this option.
 Do note these excursions are run by local operators on the ground.
 They are not run by Absolute Africa.

 Please contact us if you would like further information about any of these activities or excursions.
-Many of the optionals are payable in Africa in USD (cash).
+Many of the optionals are payable in Africa in US\$ (cash).
 A few may be payable in local currencies.
-(Prices guide only as at May 2020)
+(Prices correct as of May 2020)